 Ben Hollebon is the Church of England’s Web and Insights Manager and manages the national web platforms for the Church and Archbishops.
 He works alongside Church House Publishing to deliver app and web service solutions across departments.
 Ben highlights his proudest achievement as delivering the new Church and Archbishops’ websites in seven months to enable people to discover more about the Christian faith.

 Church Digital Champion

-In her role as the Church of England’s Church Digital Champion, Liz implements a wide range of resources for churches, including training days, weekly blogs, and newsletters, to equip churches to reach their communities using digital.
-By the end of this year, Liz will have delivered training to over 1,000 churches across the country, travelling from Truro to Carlisle.
+In her role as the Church of England’s Church Digital Champion, Liz Morgan implements a wide range of resources for churches, including training days, weekly blogs, and newsletters, to equip churches to reach their communities using digital.
+By the end of 2020, Liz will have trained more than 2,000 churches across the country, travelling from Truro to Carlisle.